The Art of Retouching Headshots Part Four

 The Art of Retouching Headshots | Part Three – IT’S ONLY NATURAL

 Imagine you are talking with the lady in the image below.
-Which image, left or right, do you think best represents how you would be seeing her and experiencing her while in a conversation?
+Which image, left or right, best represents how you would be seeing her and experiencing her while in a conversation?
 The LEFT image represents a Critical observation, which depicts every detail.
 The RIGHT image has been retouched, Naturally, with our Pro Retouching.
-Pro retouching is designed to replicate how we actually recall, recognize and converse with people, CONVERSATIONALLY.
+Pro retouching is designed to replicate how we recall, recognize, and converse with people, CONVERSATIONALLY.

-In other words, The Art of Retouching Headshots Part Four, is about appropriately applied retouching.
-It is not intended to alter one’s character, but to render the face conversationally.
+In other words, The Art of Retouching Headshots Part Four is about appropriately applied retouching.
+It is not intended to alter one’s character but to render the face conversationally.
 That is, natural headshot portrayals are best accomplished when the retouching is applied as if sitting across them in a friendly conversation.
-Your peripheral vision fully absorbed, while the vanity mirror examination is disengaged.
+Your peripheral vision is fully absorbed, while the vanity mirror examination is disengaged.

-As you can readily see, a NATURAL headshot (i.e. plain – unretouched) actually yields a most UN-Natural depiction of a face.
-That is, when we talk with people we don’t naturally see such exacting detail in their faces.
+As you can readily see, a NATURAL headshot (i.e., plain – unretouched) yields a most UN-Natural depiction of a face.
+When we talk with people, we don’t naturally see such exacting detail in their faces.
 Our most extensive level of retouching, PRO, renders the face CONVERSATIONALLY.
 Naturally (Headshots Part Four)

 In short, expertly applied retouching is accomplished by judicious application of both Additive and Subtractive retouching.
-We subtract, soften/remove those elements people do not normally notice when engaged in a conversation, while adding, bringing out, and lightly enhancing those attractive and striking features they generally do recognize.
+We subtract, soften/remove those elements people do not usually notice when engaged in a conversation while adding, bringing out, and lightly enhancing those attractive and striking features they generally do recognize.

 Naturally.